p-society/hacktoberfest_newbies/AGENDA.md

 ## Introduction(40 mins)
 - What is open-source?
 Why open-source?
 - What is Git and GitHub?
-Explaination about other cloud based Git services.
+Explanation about other cloud based Git services.
 - What are open-source programs?
 Familiarize them with the list of summer/winter, paid/unpaid [open-source programs](https://github.com/tapaswenipathak/Open-Source-Programs)
 - Talk on Hacktoberfest.
   - What is hacktoberfest?